Overview of Tallahassee zip codes

 Is Tallahassee a Safe Place to Live?

 Yes.
 Although it appears that Tallahassee’s crime rate is one of the highest in the state, much of the crime happens near the universities.
 While the Tallahassee population swells with the influx of tens of thousands of students, these students do not count in our population’s statistics.
 Making our rate higher than it would be if the students were counted in the population numbers.
-This population is also most likely to be victimized and participate in a crime.
+The younger population near the universities is also most likely to be victimized and participate in a crime.

 Tallahassee has MANY law enforcement agencies in the area and with more agencies and certified law enforcement officers, there will be more arrests than expected for our population size.
 These arrests are counted in crime statistics (depending on the source) and may make Tallahassee look much more dangerous than it is.
 Some agencies are location-specific and are limited in their jurisdictions, but all can investigate crimes and make arrests.
 Some of the law enforcement agencies in Tallahassee include Tallahassee Police Department, Leon County Sheriff’s Office, Florida Department of Law Enforcement, Florida State Highway Patrol, Florida State University Police Department, FAMU Police Department, Florida’s Fish & Wildlife Commission, Florida Division of Alcoholic Beverages and Tobacco, and the Capitol Police.
 There are also many offices for federal law enforcement as well in Tallahassee -including the Marshall’s Office and the FBI.

-There were 28 murders in 2020 in Leon County, up from 21 in 2019 following a national trend.
+There were 18 murders in Tallahassee in 2021.
+This is much lower than the 28 murders in 2020 in Leon County.
+There were 21 murders in 2019 in Tallahassee.
+These numbers are following a national trend.
 Tallahassee Police Chief Revell says that 10 of those murders in 2020 involved Gadsden county residents.
 Check out this article in the local news: click here

 Even though the pandemic brought higher murder rates, the rates and numbers of rapes and robberies have dropped in Tallahassee and nationwide by double digits.
 Tallahassee does have an online crime map.
 If you are considering a move in Tallahassee, check out your new address and the surrounding area here: click here